MATRIX4284/flinker/README.md

 2.Copy your scala maven project build jar for Flink to this repository.

-3.Run the shell script Flying_flink.sh.
+3.Run the shell script Flying_flink.sh using the command below.

+./Flying_flink.sh 2 scala-flink-test-1.0.0-jar-with-dependencies.jar

 Arguments: